KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 choppa choppa choppa
 ```

-This allows us to write generalized code that applies to every type of `Flyer`, even before we know exactly what classes will implement the interface.
+This lets us write generalized code that applies to every type of `Flyer`, even before we know exactly what classes will implement the interface.
 We don't have to care about the implementation details: we don't care whether the `Flyer` is a bird or a plane or Superman, because we know that any `Flyer` will have a `fly()` function.
 We don't really have to care about what's inside that function.

 This is why we say there is a **contract** that's setup by an interface, which tells us exactly which functions we can call.
 Now if somebody created a new `Rocket` class that implemented the `Flyer` interface, our code would work with it, and we wouldn't have to change any of our code!
 Interfaces allow us to "program to the contract" instead of worrying about the implementation details of specific classes.